uclanlp/KPEval/README.md

 ## Supported Metrics 📊

-The major metrics supported here are the ones introduced in [KPEval](https://arxiv.org/abs/2303.15422).
+The major metrics supported here are the ones introduced in [the KPEval paper](https://arxiv.org/abs/2303.15422).

 | aspect             | metric           | `metric_id`          | `result_field`                  |
 |--------------------|------------------|--------------------|-------------------------------|